zeyh/RCS/README.md

 ---

 ## TODO:
-1. see what is the default on the account entry for people with multiple allocations... guess it does not matter that much since they will specify account number in the submission script...
+1. see how long a completed job will disappear in the active job page
+2. giving more details of the following requirements for adding new extensioins to onDemand:

    1. For VNC server support on compute node nmap-ncat TurboVNC 2.1+ websockify 0.8.0+
    2. add cluster configs: sudo mkdir -p /etc/ood/config/clusters.d and slurm config
-2. Interactive Desktop
+   3. Interactive Desktop
       - requires Desktop Environment on login/compute node: instaXfce Desktop 4+ Mate Desktop 1+ (default) Gnome Desktop 2

 **References & cites that are related**